 However, you’ll need to pay an additional charge of $12.99 to get domain privacy protection, bringing the entire cost to $28.98/year.

 If you run a small business or blog on WordPress, Inmotion offers free domain registration when you opt for one of their many WP hosting packages.
 Their cheapest WP hosting packages is called WP-1000s and costs just $6.99 per month.

-They also have a very effective and responsive customer support that works around the clock to ensure that all your issues are attended to.
+They also have very effective and responsive customer support that works around the clock to ensure that all your issues are attended to.
 Customer support is available via Skype, email, live chat, and phone.

 Founded in 2008 by Tucows Inc., Hover is a merger of three industry domain registrars, namely Domain Direct, NetIdentity, and It’s Your Domain (IYD).

 The company is headquartered in Ontario, Canada, and incorporated in Pennsylvania, US.